Back to blog

 The Word Nobody Can Pronounce

 Estoppel.
 Rhymes with "a topple."
-It's a legal term that means "you said it, now you're stuck with it."
+It's a legal term that basically means "you said it, now you're stuck with it."
 When an HOA issues an estoppel letter, they're putting in writing exactly what the seller owes.
-Once it's on paper, the HOA can't come back later and claim a different amount.
+Once that's on paper, the HOA can't come back later and say the number was different.

-That's the whole point.
-It locks in the numbers so everyone at the closing table knows exactly what's owed and who pays what.
+Everyone at the closing table needs to know what's owed and who's paying.
 Simple concept.
 Surprisingly painful process.

 What an Estoppel Letter Contains

 An estoppel letter is narrower than a full resale package.
-It's focused on money — specifically, the seller's financial standing with the HOA.
-Here's what you'll typically find:
+It's about money, specifically the seller's financial standing with the HOA.

 Current assessments.
-The regular dues amount and payment frequency.
-Monthly, quarterly, annual — whatever the HOA charges.
-This is the baseline number.
+The regular dues amount and how often they're billed.
+Monthly, quarterly, annual.
+This is your baseline number.

 Past-due balances.
 Any unpaid assessments, including how far behind the seller is.
-Some letters break this down month by month.
-Others give a lump sum.
-A seller who's six months behind on $300/month assessments owes $1,800 plus late fees — and that number needs to be zeroed out at closing.
+Some letters break it down month by month.
+Others just give you a lump sum.
+A seller who's six months behind on $300/month assessments owes $1,800 plus late fees, and that number needs to be zeroed out at closing.

-Late fees and interest.
-Management companies charge late fees on overdue assessments, typically $25-$50 per month.
-Interest accrues on top of that.
+Late fees and interest deserve their own mention.
+Management companies charge late fees on overdue assessments, typically $25-$50 per month, and interest accrues on top of that.
 On a severely delinquent account, fees and interest can double the original amount owed.
+I've seen it happen more than once.

 Fines and violations.
-If the seller has unresolved violations — unapproved modifications, parking infractions, maintenance issues — the associated fines appear on the estoppel.
+If the seller has unresolved violations (unapproved modifications, parking infractions, maintenance issues) the associated fines show up on the estoppel.
 These need to be resolved before or at closing.

 Collection costs.
 If the account has been sent to an attorney for collection, legal fees get tacked on.
 This can add $500-$2,000 to the payoff amount.

 Transfer and capital contribution fees.
-Many HOAs charge a one-time fee when ownership changes.
+Many HOAs charge a one-time fee when ownership changes hands.
 Transfer fees typically range from $100-$500.
-Capital contributions (a payment into the reserve fund) can be $500-$2,000 or more.
-These are usually paid by the buyer but show up on the estoppel for disclosure.
+Capital contributions (a payment into the reserve fund) can run $500-$2,000 or more.
+The buyer usually pays these, but they show up on the estoppel for disclosure.

 Why Estoppel Letters Cause So Many Delays

 The document itself isn't complicated.
-The process of getting one is where everything breaks down.
+Getting one is where everything falls apart.

 The Management Company Bottleneck

 When a title company or escrow officer orders an estoppel, the request goes to the HOA's management company.
-That company serves dozens — sometimes hundreds — of communities.
-During peak real estate season (spring and summer), they're processing thousands of estoppel requests.
+That company handles dozens of communities.
+Sometimes hundreds.
+During peak real estate season in spring and summer, they're processing thousands of estoppel requests.

 Self-Managed HOAs Are Worse

-About 25% of HOAs in the U.S. are self-managed, meaning there's no professional management company.
-The estoppel request goes to a volunteer board member — someone with a day job who handles HOA paperwork on evenings and weekends.
+About 25% of HOAs in the U.S. are self-managed.
+No professional management company.
+The estoppel request goes to a volunteer board member, someone with a day job who handles HOA paperwork on evenings and weekends.

-Response times from self-managed associations are unpredictable.
-Sometimes you get a letter back in two days because the treasurer is organized and responsive.
+Response times are unpredictable.
+Sometimes you get a letter back in two days because the treasurer is organized.
 Other times you're calling a personal cell phone for three weeks straight.
+Nobody picks up.
+You leave voicemails that go unreturned.
+It's maddening.

 Finding Who to Order From

 There's no national registry of HOA management companies.
-The management company listed on last year's closing might not be the current one — HOAs switch managers regularly.
+The management company listed on last year's closing might not be the current one, because HOAs switch managers regularly.
 The listing agent might not know.
 The seller might not remember.

-So someone on the title team has to play detective.
+So someone on the title team has to dig around.
 Google the community name, call the HOA phone number, check old files, search management company websites.
 This research can eat 20-45 minutes per file.

 Errors and Omissions